MarcoLFrancisco/Hybrid-Free-Busy-Configuration-Checker/README.md

   Paramater               : Auth
     Options               : All; DAuth; OAUth; Null

-        All               : Collects Availability Information for both OAutg and Dauth DAuth             : DAuth Authentication
+        All               : Collects Availability Information for both OAuth and DAuth DAuth             : DAuth Authentication
         OAuth             : OAuth Authentication
         Default Value.    : Null.
 No swith input means the script will collect availability information for the current used method.
 If OAuth is enabled it will collect OAuth Availability